 Securing sponsorships though requires ample planning ahead.
 You can’t wait until the last minute to pitch brands for sponsored campaigns.
 Not only does it take time to come to an agreement with brands for these opportunities but you need to give brands plenty of lead time because their marketing budget goes out 3-6 months in advance.

-Wondering how to effective pitch brands?
+Wondering how to effectively pitch brands?
 I highly recommend the Pitch Perfect Pro course.

 Hopefully between the first 5 steps and these additional steps you are well equipped to plan an editorial calendar which will take your business to the next level.
-If you feel like you need additional help or want some accountability in your editorial calendar planning, join the Premier Social Media Society where we chat live once a month about editorial calendars, an additional business education topic, and finish the meeting with 60 days of content planned out.
+If you feel like you need additional help or want some accountability in your editorial calendar planning, join the Premier Entrepreneur Network where we chat live once a month about editorial calendars, an additional business education topic, and finish the meeting with 60 days of content planned out.

 As Benjamin Franklin once stated,